Pregnenolone - A Comprehensive Review for Health, Perimenopause, and Aging

 Looking at the whole picture of steroids, PREG is often known as the precursor to other steroids and not as an active steroid per se.

 So precursor to all hormones.
-Precursor to brain steroids.
+The precursor to brain steroids.

 Clearly, this is a very interesting substance.